13 days Tokyo to Tokyo

 After enjoying your typically Japanese lunch of yakitori, ramen, sushi or whatever takes your fancy, it’s a short subway ride to the Osaka Castle.
 The castle is one of Japan’s most famous landmarks as it played a major role in the unification of Japan during the 16th century.
 Take a stroll around the castle that rises above the moat, and don’t forget to check out the 9-level dungeon.

-Your evening can begin however you’d like: you can start the night off by being The Dragon Trip Arcade Challenge Champion, or eat, drink, game and enjoy the endless Dotonbori and Namba night scenes.
+Your evening you will start the night off by seeing if you can be The Dragon Trip Arcade Challenge Champion, or eat, drink, game and enjoy the endless Dotonbori and Namba night scenes.

 Tonight, you will sleep at a capsule hotel – small, private and quintessentially Japanese.